vacp2p/rfc/content/docs/rfcs/13/README.md

 Nodes willing to provide storage service in `WakuStore` protocol are required to be *highly available* and in specific have a *high uptime* to consistently receive and store network messages.
 The high uptime requirement makes sure that no message is missed out hence a complete and intact view of the message history is delivered to the querying nodes.
 Nevertheless, in case that storage provider nodes cannot afford high availability, the querying nodes may retrieve the historical messages from multiple sources to achieve a full and intact view of the past.

 # Security Consideration
-The main security consideration to be taken into account while using `WakuStore` is to notice that the querying nodes have to reveal their topics of interest to the queried nodes hence compromising their privacy.
+The main security consideration to be taken into account while using `WakuStore` is to notice that the querying nodes have to reveal their content topics of interest to the queried nodes hence compromising their privacy.

 ## Terminology
 The term Personally identifiable information (PII) refers to any piece of data that can be used to uniquely identify a user.
 For example, the signature verification key, and the hash of one's static IP address are unique for each user and hence count as PII.